mrlebass/mrlebass/README.md

   </a>

 ## 🔭 About me:
-  I am a Software Engineer with over 15 years of experience in IT, I have specialized in leading, coordinating, and elevating software engineering and quality teams in high-demand environments, implementing systems and developing solutions across various sectors: banking, fintech, insurance, retail, logistics, and agribusiness.
+  I am a Software Engineer with over 15 years of experience in IT, specializing in leading, coordinating, and elevating software engineering and quality teams in high-demand environments.
+I've implemented systems and developing solutions across various sectors: banking, fintech, insurance, retail, logistics, and agribusiness.
 <br> </br>

 ## 🧠 Technical Expertise:
-My technical approach is deeply anchored in agile practices, quality control strategy, automation, performance testing, test management, devops, and digital transformation, ensuring the delivery of successful projects aligned with strategic objectives.
+My technical approach is deeply anchored in agile practices, quality control strategy, automation, performance testing, test management, DevOps, and digital transformation, ensuring the delivery of successful projects aligned with strategic objectives.
 <br> </br>
 <h2>  🛠️ Tech Stack </h2>